Menstrual Cycle Phases and Moods: How All 4 Feel

 How it tends to feel: the Zen stretch is steady and homebody-ish.
 The Pre-Storm stretch can bring irritability, bloating, cravings, lower patience, and a heavier mood.
 None of it means something is wrong with you.
 It is the hormone tide going out.

 What helps: in Zen, lean into focused, low-key tasks and good routines.
 In Pre-Storm, treat yourself like you are already a little tired: more sleep, fewer commitments, and real self-compassion.
-The luteal phase symptoms guide covers how to ride this stretch more comfortably.
+The luteal phase symptoms guide covers how to ride this stretch more comfortably, and when PMS starts maps the timing.

 How to work with your cycle phases, not against them